villadar/refactored-journey/README.md

 creating an executable file in Linux.

-All sales receipts that have an invoice timestamp after the invoice time of the last transferred sales receipt will be transferred during a single bulk transfer operation.
+All sales receipts that have an invoice timestamp after the invoice time of the last transferred sales receipt will be migrated during a single bulk transfer operation.
+A date specified through a program configuration setting will be used as the minimum date boundary for the export date range instead of the last transfered invoice timestamp if the provided date is later than the timestamp (requirement #3).
 Each imported sales receipt in QuickBooks Online will include all information specified in requirement #1.
-A date specified through a program configuration setting will be used as the minimum date boundary instead of the last transfered invoice timestamp if the provided date is later than the timestamp (requirement #3).

 Each sales receipt will be guaranteed to have a customer email address attached to it.
 If an existing customer is found in QuickBooks Online with an email address matching the one contained in